-The Thai Constellation was named the Favorite New Foliage Plant at the Tropical Plant International Expo in 2020 and is in high demand, so it might be a little difficult (and pricey!) to get your hands on one.
+The Thai Constellation was named the Favorite New Foliage Plant at the Tropical Plant International Expo in 2020 and has since been in high demand, so it might be a little difficult (and pricey!) to get your hands on one.

-The release was originally supposed to be 2021, but now it’s 2022 according to Costa themselves.
+The release was originally supposed to be 2021.
 Costa Farms DID release a few Thais in March 2021 to a couple select grocery stores in Washington and Oregon.
 And then they did another trial in Ohio in July 2021.
-Random, right?

 Some online think it was to test shipping and of course consumer response.
 Shipping would make sense since Washington and Oregon are pretty much as far as you can get from Florida without leaving the continental United States.
 And I don’t think there was any doubt about what consumer response would be.

-So yeah, details are fuzzy, but I saw some pictures rolling around some of the online plant groups I’m in.
-And it was predictably a bloodbath.
-I mean, figuratively.
+I saw some pictures rolling around some of the online plant groups I’m in.
 People CAMPED OUT overnight to get them.
 Big gorgeous plants for $100.
 (The first trial was $80, then they raised the price to $100.)

 Thai Constellation Monstera care: Let’s talk light